Christmas Carol: The Movie: Plot

 The next spirit, the Ghost of Christmas Present, shows Scrooge how others keep Christmas, including Fred and the Cratchits.
-Tiny Tim, who is ailing with pnemounia, concerns Scrooge, but the spirit sarcastically tells Scrooge that he is better off dead, and uses Scrooge's previous unkind remarks of the surplus population.
+Tiny Tim, who is ailing with pneumonia, concerns Scrooge, but the spirit sarcastically uses Scrooge's previous unkind remarks of the surplus population.
+The final spirit, the Ghost of Christmas Yet to Come, shows him two future deaths: that of Tiny Tim, who is mourned for by his family, and his own, which sees the people of London overjoyed that he is gone.
+The ghost of Marley returns him to the present, where Scrooge first dismisses what happened as a bad dream, but after seeing his ghostly chains in a mirror, he resolves to becoming a kinder man.

-The final spirit, the Ghost of Christmas Yet to Come, shows Scrooge what will happen in the future if he does not repent: Tim dies with his family mourning him, and a dead man who is robbed and spoken of negatively is Scrooge himself after seeing his 'grave'.
-The ghost of Marley returns him to the present, where Scrooge at first does not change, but after seeing his 'chains' via a mirror, quickly repents and hires a boy to buy and deliver a goose to the Cratchits.
-Scrooge becomes a kinder man, and is praised by the ghosts of the Past and Present.
-However, Scrooge becomes guilt-ridden when the children's hospital that Belle and Dr Lambert work at evicts its child patients due to his previous wickedness, prompting him to fire Old Joe.
-Scrooge is confronted by Belle, and Scrooge promises her that he will make up for his sins and the pair reunite as a couple.